ssube/js-yaml-schema/docs/api/js-yaml-schema.createinclude.md

 Instantiate an include type with a copy of the provided options, returning the include type and its schema setter.

+Includes must be resolved synchronously, which greatly limits where this can be used.

 <b>Signature:</b>

 ```typescript